 Most symptoms can be managed with acetaminophen or ibuprofen (Tylenol or Advil).
 If you experience more severe side effects, please contact your doctor.
 Learn more.

-Receiving the second dose of the Pfizer or Moderna vaccines will ensure you have the most protection against developing serious illness from COVID.
+Receiving the second dose of the Pfizer, Moderna, or Novavax vaccines will ensure you have the most protection against developing serious illness from COVID.
 Side effects are a sign that the vaccine is working.

 Some people tend to have more of these symptoms after the second shot and sometimes they are a bit stronger, but they usually last less than 24 hours.
 You may be able to manage those minor side effects with acetaminophen or ibuprofen (Tylenol or Advil).